Some boundedness properties of solutions to the Vafa-Witten equations on closed four-manifolds: Proof of Theorem The details of the proof presented here were conveyed to the author by Clifford Taubes.

 The next theorem is a special case of Theorem 1.2 in \cite{T3}.
 It implies among other things that $Z$ has measure zero.
 (There are closed sets with empty interior and positive measure.)
-This upcoming theorem introduces the notion of a point of discontinuity for $\mathcal{I}$; this being a point in $Z$ with the following property: if $U$ is any neighbourhood of the point, then $\mathcal{I}$ is not isomorphic to the product bundle.
+This upcoming theorem uses the notion of a point of discontinuity for $\mathcal{I}$; this being a point in $Z$ with the following property: if $U$ is any neighbourhood of the point, then the restriction of $\mathcal{I}$ to $U \setminus Z$ is not isomorphic to the product bundle.

 \begin{theorem}[\cite{T3}] Let $Z$ and $\mathcal{I}$ be as described in Proposition \ref{prop:tc}.
-Then the points of discontinuity for $\mathcal{I}$ are the points in the closure of an open subset of $Z$ that has the structure of a 2-dimensional $C^1$-submanifold in $X$. \end{theorem}
+The set $Z$ has Hausdorff dimension at most 2, and moreover, the set of the points of discontinuity for $\mathcal{I}$ (defined in the preceding paragraph) are the points in the closure of an open subset of $Z$ that has the structure of a 2-dimensional $C^1$-submanifold in $X$ denoted by $\Sigma$. \end{theorem}

+We are finally ready to use the above results in the following proposition, of which items 1 and 3 conclude the proof of Theorem \ref{th:taubes}.